parthgoswami-github/prod/contributorblog_2/index.md

 <br/>

 **The sites you shared should help our readers start with their contributions.
-Allow me digress a bit, since you have been a writer for a long time now, do you pen down your experiences somewhere?**
+Allow me to digress a bit, since you have been a writer for a long time now, do you pen down your experiences somewhere?**

 Yes, along with technical writing, I also document a rough draft of all my thoughts in a scrapbook.
 You can read some of my work [here](https://priynag.blogspot.com).